 - A physician group has agreed to productivity measures by specialist, and now each practice manager wants to see how their practice is performing.
 The practice manager uses Provider Productivity to review trends and create action plans to achieve the productivity targets.

-- The health plan's director of provider network development is planning for a narrow network contract to support a new line of business.
-She uses the application to compare volumes, costs, and acuity levels—which helps her identify providers to include in this network.
+- A health plan's director of provider network development is planning for a narrow network contract to support a new line of business.
+She uses the application to compare volumes, costs, and acuity levels, which helps her identify providers to include in the network.

 - The Finance office is working to understand a sudden increase in cardiology visits, yet a drop in revenue.
 The cardiology Clinic Manager pulls up Provider Productivity and quickly sees that two new providers are currently seeing lower acuity patients.
 This supports conversations across cardiology leadership about the reasons for the change and its impact on the business.